zebra777/zebra777.github.io/_posts/2020-10-27-easypeasy.md

 One from /hidden and the another from /hidden/whatever to check if there any hidden files in the images.

-`wget “and the picture links in the source code`
+`wget 'picture links in the source code'`

 Check with steghide: